 The current emphasis in my group is on development of fiber-optic-linked spectroscopic methods for probing secondary & local tertiary structure and excited state dynamics of biomolecules.
 And microscopy-based methods for imaging cells & tissues using molecular vibrations as the contrast mechanism.
 Ongoing projects include: development of new spectrometry probes & instruments for mobile & remote analyses; spectroscopic investigations of enzyme-substrate complexes (e.g., intra & extradiol ring-cleavage enzymes); multi-dimensional correlation analysis of biomolecular interactions (DNA-DNA, DNA-LNA duplexes); spontaneous Raman and coherent anti-Stokes Raman imaging for analysis of mouse and human embryonic stem cells, as well as human blood & vascular tissues (atherosclerotic plaques) and plant leaf tissues (epicuticular waxes); lanthanide-based luminescence spectroscopy for DNA microarray analysis.

-- How can we assess the health and development of living cells without perturbing them?
+- How can cells be imaged and analyzed without perturbing them?

 Biochemistry, biotechnology, biological imaging, translation, biophysics, bioengineering, gene/cell therapy systems, cell delivery, regenerative medicine, engineering development